khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 Throughout the project, I used AI tools like ChatGPT to accelerate learning and problem-solving.
 These tools were especially helpful when I needed help understanding how to design DAX measures, resolve model relationships, or interpret unexpected results.
 However, success still depended on human logic, for instance, adapting AI outputs to business context, checking against real data, and revising when things didn’t work as expected.

 Despite these challenges, this project became a valuable learning experience.
 I gained hands-on skills in data modelling, dashboard design, and analytical storytelling while helping the business owner understand customer demand and make more confident restocking decisions.
-Most importantly, it gave me the opportunity to support a small business in applying data-driven thinking to real-world problems.
+Most importantly, it allowed me to support a small business in applying data-driven thinking to real-world problems.

 # Conclusion